Darshan Singh (spiritual master): Biography

 Born in India on September 14, 1921, Singh was the son of Kirpal Singh.
-In 1926, at age of 5, Darshan Singh was initiated by and received instructions on the meditation on the inner Light and Sound of God from Baba Sawan Singh Ji Maharaj.
+In 1926, at age of 5, Darshan Singh was initiated by and received instructions on the meditation on the inner Light and Sound of God from Baba Sawan Singh Ji Maharaj (successor of Baba Jaimal Singh of Radha Soami Satsang Beas).
 For the next 22 years, Singh selflessly served the mission of Hazur, and continued to do so throughout the spiritual ministry of Kirpal Singh from 1948 to 1974.

 He was educated at the Government College, Punjab University (Lahore).
 He went on to have a 37-year career in government services, retiring in 1979 as Deputy Secretary of the Finance Ministry.
 In 1943, he married Harbhajan Kaur.

 Darshan Singh was a Spiritual Master who taught meditation on the inner Light and Sound, and was the founder of Sawan Kirpal Ruhani Mission / Science of Spirituality, a spiritual organization with international headquarters in Delhi, India and Chicago, Illinois (USA).